kibook/xml-utils/utils/xml-validate/README.md

 XML document itself.

 -q, --quiet
 Quiet mode.
-The tool will not output anything to stdout or stderr.
+The utility will not output anything to stdout or stderr.
 Success/failure will only be indicated through the exit status.

 -s, --schema &lt;path&gt;